zmlu/Hackintosh-OC-Colorful-C.B150M-i5-6500-Skylake-HD530/Ventura/README.md

 The solution is to modify the config.plist and spoof the GPU properties SKL as KBL.

+There is a more detailed description in my blog post (Chinese): [Skylake 如何吃上最新黑苹果 macOS  Ventura](https://jacoblu.me/2022/06/17/skylake-hackintosh/)

 ## Support Versions

 | macOS Versions | Build    | Support Status |